 Designing Home with Sophie Gannon

 As well as having an eye for art, Sophie Gannon also has an eye for architecture.
-A chance drive-by of a Merchant Builders town house designed by Graeme Gunn led to its purchase with her husband Fraser for their family of three children Arabella, Lucinda and Hubert.
+A chance drive-by of a Merchant Builders town house designed by Graeme Gunn led to its purchase with her husband for their family of five.

 How did you find your home?